 Is Tarpon Poisonous to Eat?

-Tarpon aren't technically poisonous but contain dangerous levels of mercury and potentially ciguatera toxin.
-These contaminants can cause serious health issues including neurological damage.
-While not immediately lethal like some exotic species, regular consumption poses significant long-term health risks.
+Tarpon are not technically poisonous but contain dangerous levels of mercury and potentially ciguatera toxin.
+These contaminants can cause serious health issues including neurological damage and gastrointestinal distress.
+While not immediately lethal, regular consumption poses significant long-term health risks.

 Can You Eat Tarpon in Texas?